 3. Work Options – You can always consider working part-time to help pay for education fees and living expenses while studying abroad.
 Your earnings may not be high enough to cover all your costs, but they will reduce the financial load to some degree.
 Make sure to check resident permit or visa eligibility rules for working part-time as a student, and choose options that leave you time for studies.

-4. Personal Loans – A line of credit or personal loan for students can also help cover some of the costs associated with higher education.
+4. Personal Loans – A line of credit or a personal loan for education can also help cover some of the costs associated with higher education.
 A revolving line of credit is usually more flexible than student loans, and you’re only charged interest on the amount used.
 Parents can also take a higher education loan to help their child with financial emergencies, travel, and living expenses, etc.

 5. Family Bank – You can also ask parents, siblings and other relatives to help out with financing your study abroad.
 The “family bank” isn’t ideal if you’re looking to retain your independence or avoid putting financial pressure on your loved ones, but think of it as an investment if no other source of funding is available.
 After all, a higher education degree will help you get a good job and pay them back!

 Planning the finances ahead is obviously crucial.
-Additionally, saving money while studying abroad will also help you to bring down the total expenses in the foreign country.
+Additionally, saving money while studying abroad will also help you to bring down the total expenses in a foreign country.
 Here are some additional tips to help you save money while studying abroad.

 Hacks to Save Money While Studying Abroad: